Karthikr32/bookmyride/README.md

 **Authentication:** JWT Required (See **“Authentication & JWT Usage”** in Technical Architecture)

 #### 📝 Description
 This API allows an authenticated Management/Admin user to permanently delete a location entry from the **hierarchical structure (City → State → Country)**.
 The deletion ensures synchronized removal across both the Management location tables and the MasterLocation global repository.
 The API includes robust validation, optimistic locking protection, and detailed integrity checks to prevent inconsistent data states.

-Key highlights:
+**Key Highlights:**
 - Deletes an existing `CityEntity` and its corresponding entry in `MasterLocation`.
 - Ensures the MasterLocation reference for the city exists before deletion.
 - Fully transactional — protects against partial or inconsistent deletions.